Practice areas: Appellate; view more

 His acknowledgements include:

-• Recognized by the State Bar of California as a certified appellate specialist – a distinction reserved for attorneys who demonstrate excellent skills in appeals
+- Recognized by the State Bar of California as a certified appellate specialist--a distinction reserved for attorneys who demonstrate excellent skills in appeals.

-• Named as a finalist in 2019 for “Appellate Attorney of the Year Award,” provided by the Consumer Attorneys Association of Los Angeles’s (CAALA)
+- Named as a finalist in 2019 for âAppellate Attorney of the Year Award,â provided by the Consumer Attorneys Association of Los Angelesâs ("CAALA").

-Mr. Tillett earned his law degree from the University of Southern California’s Gould School of Law in 2010.
+Mr. Tillett earned his law degree from the University of Southern Californiaâs Gould School of Law in 2010.
 He is licensed to practice in California and before the U.S. Supreme Court.

-In addition, Mr. Tillett is Vice-Chair of the California Employment Lawyers Association's Education Committee, Vice-Chair of the Consumer Attorneys Association of Los Angeles' Wellness Committee, and a member of the Consumer Attorneys of California, the American Association for Justice and the Los Angeles County Bar Association.
+In addition, Mr. Tillett is on the Board of Governors of the California Employment Lawyers Association ("CELA") where he serves as Chair of Education Committee and he is an active member of CELAâs Amicus Committee.
+He also serves on the CAALA Board of Governors ,where he is Vice-Chair of the Listserv Committee and he is an active member of CAALAâs Wellness Committee.
+Mr. Tillett is also a member of the Consumer Attorneys of California, the American Association for Justice, and the Los Angeles County Bar Association.

 A frequent public speaker throughout the region, Mr. Tillett has addressed many audiences on topics that include appellate law, employment law, and substance abuse.
 He also has written numerous articles for a wide range of legal publications.